-Remember that you should not:
+Remember that you should NOT:

 - 1. Give away any alcohol or tobacco products. - 2.
 Purchase any alcohol or tobacco for the purpose of giving to someone under age. - 3.
 Allow an underage individual to carry out alcohol purchased by somebody else. - 4.
 Allow consumption of alcohol in the store or on company property. - 5.
-Sell only during hours of authorized for the location at which you are working.
+Sell outside the hours of authorized sales for the location at which you are working.